jnthnhng/Fitopolis-app/README.md

 4. Select "Phone" from the left menu, and choose "Pixel 5"
 5. Select an OS version "R", which is "Android 11.0".
 6. Change any other settings you'd like, and press "Finish" to create the virtual device.
 You can now run this device anytime by pressing the Play button in the AVD Manager window.

+**Step 3: Run the Fitopolis App**

-7. Press the "Play" button in the AVD Manager window
+1. Press the "Play" button in the AVD Manager window to Open the Android Emulator.
-8. Drag and Drop the ```apk``` file onto the device.
+2. Drag and Drop the ```apk``` file onto the device.

 ---